mewostick/WinEnterpriseG-IP-Blocker/README.md

 This simple script will add fishy IP addresses (probably spyware) to your hosts file which will decrease the amount of connections your install does when idling.

+## Usage
+Run the .bat script as an administrator.
+The script will make a backup of your hosts then apply the changes.

 ## The final result on my install (when idling)
 Before: